Fashion Careers

 Getting Started as a Merchandiser

 The fastest and most direct route into a merchandising career is by studying a relevant course.
-At the Fashion Retail Academy, we have three separate courses that specialise in fashion merchandising.
+At the Fashion Retail Academy, we have several courses that teach you the fundamentals of fashion merchandising.
 Our courses are designed alongside our retail brand partners to teach you all the knowledge and skills you need to succeed on the job.
 Our courses also include an integrated industry placement to give you practical work experience that will help you stand out in interviews.

 We also provide the UK's only accelerated fashion degrees.
 Our BA (Hons) in Buying and Merchandising Accelerated Degree course is designed to save you time and money compared to a traditional university degree.
 Taught over three teaching semesters a year instead of two, you'll graduate a year faster than your peers without compromising on how much you learn.